 The unflappable goaltender who backstopped the Chicago Blackhawks' modern dynasty with a clutch, no-frills style that delivered two Stanley Cups.

-Corey Crawford's path to NHL stardom was one of quiet perseverance.
-Drafted by the Chicago Blackhawks in 2003, the Montreal-born goalie spent years marinating in the minors, his progress steady if unspectacular.
-When he finally seized the starting job in 2010, he faced immense pressure to fill the net for a team built to win now.
-Crawford answered with a performance of remarkable composure, his technical, positionally sound game proving the perfect foundation for Chicago's high-flying roster.
-In the 2013 and 2015 playoffs, he was a wall when it mattered most, turning away critical shots to secure championships.
-Often overshadowed by his more famous teammates, Crawford's value was never in doubt within the locker room; his teammates knew 'Crow' was the last line of defense they could absolutely trust.
-His career, spent entirely with the Blackhawks, was cut short by health concerns, but his legacy as a cornerstone of a hockey dynasty is firmly cemented.
+Corey Crawford backstopped the Chicago Blackhawks to Stanley Cup championships in 2013 and 2015.
+Drafted by the Blackhawks in 2003, the Montreal-born goalie spent years marinating in the minors before seizing the starting job in 2010.
+He faced immense pressure to fill the net for a team built to win now.
+Crawford answered with remarkable composure, his technical, positionally sound game proving the perfect foundation for Chicago's high-flying roster.
+Often overshadowed by more famous teammates, his value was never in doubt within the locker room; teammates knew 'Crow' was the last line of defense they could absolutely trust.
+His career, spent entirely with the Blackhawks, was cut short by health concerns.

 1981–1996